Things to Do In Saint Joseph, Missouri

 Krug Park.

 Krug Park is found at the northern end Parkway St. Joseph in Saint Joseph.
-It boasts extensive landscaping and flowerbeds as well as Italian Renaissance-style structures.
-This park is a popular choice for city residents and visitors.
+It has extensive landscaping and flowers, and features structures in the style of the Italian Renaissance.
+The park is a popular spot for both residents and visitors to the city.
 You can find many things to do at this park, including a nature path, playground, and cafe.

-Krug Park's entry is marked by a stone conservatory and a gateway.
-Krug Park opened its doors on May 6, 1902.
-The park also featured exotic animals and alligators.
+Krug Park opened in May 1906.
+It has a stone gate and conservatory.
+The park featured alligators, exotic animals, and more.
 Old war cannons were also found in the park, as well as the Robidoux Cabin, which was claimed to belong to Joseph Robidoux.

-Krug Park, a popular attraction in St. Joseph Missouri is a must-see for tourists.
-Krug Park transforms into a magical, lighted palace during the holidays.
+Krug Park is a favorite attraction in St. Joseph.
+Krug Park turns into a magical, illuminated palace during the holidays.
 The park is free for visitors to explore.
-To help maintain the park and add new exhibits, donations are welcome.
-This park is visited annually by more than 100,000 people.
+To support upkeep and the creation of new exhibits, donations will be accepted.
+More than 100,000 people visit this park annually.

 Top Churches in St. Joseph MO